 Sleep is directly related to your health and your life.
 For example, the amount and quality of sleep one gets each night has been shown to have significant effects on weight loss and weight gain.
 More importantly, getting high quality sleep is important to ensure you have a high quality, productive day and to maintain great health.
 A good sleep promotes skin health, anti aging for a youthful appearance, controls optimal insulin secretion and encourages healthy cell division which means less disease and illness with increased immunity.

 Sleeping well is also extremely important in ensuring high quality brain function, memory, longevity, and productivity throughout your life.
 Quality sleep also promotes enhanced athletic performance, among many other things such as important production of hormones.
+To be healthier we need to be and remain calm and the more calm the better.

 Sleep Quality vs Quantity: The 8 hour Myth